bronz3beard/react-resources/README.md

 This project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).

 - __For__ Anyone who wants to organise online resources in a more usable way,
-- __who__ nneds to make better use of browser bookmarks and online knowledge repository,
+- __who__ needs to make better use of browser bookmarks and online knowledge repository,
 - __the__ react-resources app,
 - __is__ the app for you!.